Phaedropsis venadialis

-Phaedropsis venadialis is a moth in the family Crambidae.
+Phaedropsis venadialis is a species of moth in the family Crambidae.
 It was described by Schaus in 1920.
 It is found in Mexico (Sinaloa).

+Description

 The wingspan is about 15 mm.
 The wings are yellow with black lines.
 The base of the costa and cell of the forewings are fuscous.
 There is a fine short basal streak below the cell and an antemedial line outbent in the cell, vertical below it to the inner margin, followed in the cell by a white spot edged with black.